zhengxiawu/zhengxiawu.github.io/_pages/about.md

 ## About Me

 I am a second-year PhD candidate at the MAC Lab, School of Informatics, Xiamen University.
 My academic advisor is Prof. Rongrong Ji.
 I received the master's degree from School of Informatics, Xiamen University in 2015.
-My research is interests include computer vision, image retrieval and automatic machine learning.
+My research interests include computer vision, image retrieval and automatic machine learning.

 ## Publication